IRS eSign Compliance

-The ERO is also responsible for maintaining a tamper-proof record in a secure, access-controlled storage system for 3 years from the due date of the return or 3 years from the IRS return receipt date, whichever is later.
-ERO's must be able to retrieve and reproduce legible hard-copies of the signed form.
+The ERO is also responsible for maintaining a tamper-proof record in a secure, access-controlled storage system for three years from the due date of the return or 3 years from the IRS return receipt date, whichever is later.
+ERO's must be able to retrieve and reproduce legible hard copies of the signed form.

 Your state or local government might have different requirements.